snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ####In this post
 This [Snowplow Apache Spark Streaming Example Project][repo] demostrates how you can jumpstart your own real-time event processing pipeline.
 This is a simple time series analysis streaming job written in Scala for the [Spark] [spark] Streaming cluster computing platform.

+1. What is Spark Streaming and Kinesis?
+2. App overview, introducing analytics on write
+3. Detailed setup
+4. Results
+5. Troubleshooting
+6. Next Steps

 * [Input to this program](/blog/2015/06/01/spark-streaming-example-project/#input)
 * [Output to this program](/blog/2015/06/01/spark-streaming-example-project/#output)
 * [User Quickstart](/blog/2015/06/01/spark-streaming-example-project/#quickstart)